Are Autoimmunity, PTSD, and Addiction Connected?

 I feel the same way!

-I have a theory about modern life and modern health.
-I use the term Adaptive Overstain, but my theory has to do with the relationship between chronic illness, trauma and addiction.
 The essence of this theory is not complicated, but it will ask you to look at your health and at your health care in an unconventional way.
 If you are a clinician, you will probably be nodding your head in agreement.
-This is just common sense.
+This is just common sense, after all.

 Or, as a clinician, you may be clenching you fists in righteous fury and indignation at my suggestion that a diagnosis is often very distracting from actually helping people heal their bodies and their lives.

 As patients and as doctors, we all just want an answer.
 Please join me in an exercise of imagination for a few minutes.
-It may help with asking the right questions.

 Imagine for a moment that you and I are going to write and produce a TV show.
 It is going to be one of those doctor and patient action drama shows.
 You know the ones where some doctor figures things out just in time by remembering some rare detail from a textbook.
 We are going to need a character that is personally flawed enough to relate.
 They will need a Sherlock Holmes like talent for deductive reasoning and an elephant’s memory for the rare and weird aspects of medicine.
 If we can come up with enough hair-raising life or death scenarios, minus the guns and aliens, we will have hit.

 This part of medicine is pretty cool.
 It saves lives every single day in every ER (Emergency Room) and ICU (Intensive Care Unit).
-Watching a show about these heroic moments is very engaging, especially if you or someone you know has a complex, chronic and poorly understood illness.
-We all pray for that kind of doctor/detective when things get serious.
+Watching a show about these heroic moments is very engaging, especially if you, or someone you know has a complex, chronic and poorly understood illness.

 Patient B and C have surprisingly similar results.
 The genetic tests are different but help explain many of their specific symptoms and sensitivities.

-Each patient is sent home with an appropriate protocol of an anti-inflammatory diet, supplementation for their deficiencies, to help repair their gut, support their live and an understanding of their genetic tendencies towards most of their problems.
+Each patient is sent home with an appropriate protocol of an anti-inflammatory diet, supplementation for their deficiencies, to help repair their gut, support their liver, and an understanding of their genetic tendencies towards most of their problems.
 Not very dramatic, but some damn good science and some hope for the masses.

-This next part is what Hollywood calls the setup.
+…This next part is what Hollywood calls ‘the setup.’

 Patient A loves how much the acupuncture has helped and is given some daily stretching exercises and some pain relieving breathwork practices.
 They are also astounded to learn that their nervous system is experiencing the chronic pain as a physical attack, which is making them stressed out and their immune system even more aggressive.
 They have a long-term choice to reduce stress and gradually reverse the momentum of their condition or go on immune suppressant drugs that will likely do more harm than good in the long term.